BragdonD/dynamic-array-c/README.md

 ## Folder-organisation

 In the inc folder you will find the header for each files In the src folder you will find the implementation of all the function.
-I divided the project in two part, the first part is about the array.
+I divided the project in two parts, the first part is about the array.
 The second part is about the user's interface.

 ## How to use it